-- The Fresh Prince of Bel-Air hilariously played with this trope in the episode "Asses To Ashes" where Carlton, Hilary, and Ashley chewed out Will for (accidentally) killing Judge Robertson, figuring it would get him out of his funk.
-Then Will starts wailing like a little kid and the three were a bit shocked.
-This led Carlton saying "I could be wrong."
+- The Fresh Prince of Bel-Air hilariously played with this trope in the episode "Asses to Ashes" where Carlton, Hilary, and Ashley chewed out Will for (accidentally) killing Judge Robertson, figuring it would get him out of his funk.
+Then Will starts wailing like a little kid and the three are a bit shocked.
+This led to Carlton saying "I could be wrong."

 - In the LazyTown episode "Zap It", Stephanie apologizes to Pixel for being harsh with him for creating the zapper device which makes everything invisible instead of disappearing.

 - This doubles with Why Did You Make Me Hit You? in the second season of Rescue Me where Sheila's lesbian lover beats her in a fit of jealous rage.
 After that, she comes to console her, saying "I'm sorry I was so rough with you, but sometimes you just make me so angry."